mhamrah/kubernetes-coreos-units/README.md

   endpoint of a set of master nodes.
 (Because of the transient nature of CoreOS nodes, minimizing hardcoded IP addresses is a plus.)

+Do not confuse `service-cluster-ip-range` (`KUBE_SERVICE_RANGE` in `kube-config.env`) with your Flannel network segment!
+It **must** not be the same!
+The Flannel network segment is used by Kubernetes to give each of your PODs an own IP address and allow routing between them.
+  `service-cluster-ip-range` on the other hand is used as an allocation pool for the Services you create.

+Routing for both is setup dynamically by the Kube Proxy (using the information stored by Flannel and Kubernetes in your etcd cluster) using the host's routing tables and/or iptables NAT chain.

+Both can point to arbitrary IP ranges that must not overlap.
+They should also not overlap with the IP range of your physical hosts!
+In the examples below we use `192.168.10.0/24` for the physical hosts, `10.1.1.0/24` for the Kubernetes services, while Flannel is setup to use `10.0.0.0/16`.

+If you have no idea what [10.100.0.0/16 or 172.22.0.0/16 means, I wrote a quick post on CIDR notation](http://blog.michaelhamrah.com/2015/05/networking-basics-understanding-cidr-notation-and-subnets-whats-up-with-16-and-24/).

 You can deploy this file using cloud-config:

 ```yaml